 The majority of medical practitioners open their private practice because they want to serve their patients and strengthen their relationships.
-The running of a business is more frequently secondary, or worse, close to the end.
-It is difficult to stay viable today with the Affordable Care Act, revisions to ICD-10, and other factors related to medical billing compliance which add to financial pressure.
+But It is difficult to stay viable today with the Affordable Care Act, revisions to ICD-10, and other factors related to medical billing compliance which adds to financial pressure.

 - Re-negotiation of insurance contracts.
 An annual increase of just a few percentage points will make a significant contribution to your achievement.

 - Approach to inactive patients.
-A mailing is a great way to bring patients you haven’t seen in a while to your attention.
+Sending greetings or emails is a great way to bring patients you haven’t seen in a while to your attention.

 - Get a grip on account receivables.
 The longer the bills will remain uncollected, the less likely the money will be.

-- Proper technology (EMR, practice management, even your website) can improve workflow efficiency and attract new patients to your practice.
+- Proper technology adoption (EMR, practice management, even your clinic website) can improve workflow efficiency and attract new patients to your practice.